escuccim/mammography-models/ReadMe.md

 This could be very useful for radiologists, allowing them to screen out scans which are either definitely negative or definitely positive and allowing them to focus on the more ambiguous scans.

 ## Conclusion
-We have demonstrated that Convolutional Neural Networks can be trained to determine whether a section of a mammogram contains an abnormality with recall of 95%, substantially above human performance.
+We have demonstrated that Convolutional Neural Networks can be trained to determine whether a section of a mammogram contains an abnormality with recall over 95%, substantially above human performance.
 Adjusting the decision threshold would further improve the recall.
 These methods could be used to pre-screen mammograms allowing radiologists to focus on scans which are likely to contain abnormalities.

+The models did not generalize as well as we would have liked, this could potentially be addressed with more training data or with more data augmentation.

-Future work would include creating a system which would take a full mammogram as input and analyse it, possibly with a sliding window, to determine whether the image contains abnormalities.
-Levy et al [1] have shown that ConvNets can be used to classify pre-identified ROIs, those techniques can be combined with the techniques demonstrated here to create a complete end-to-end system for classifying mammograms.
-Another option would be to use algorithms such as YOLO [20] or R-CNN [21] on an entire scan to attempt to identify and locate potential abnormalities.
+Future work would include creating a complete end-to-end system which would take a full scan as input and determine whether the scan contains any abnormalities, possibly using a sliding window or a YOLO algorithm.
+Levy et al [1] have shown that ConvNets can be used to classify pre-identified ROIs, those techniques can be combined with the techniques demonstrated here to create such a complete system.

 ## References
 [1]	D. Levy, A. Jain, Breast Mass Classification from Mammograms using Deep Convolutional Neural Networks, arXiv:1612.00542v1, 2016